Marble Countertop Sealing Service Las Vegas — Professional Stone Protection

 The Water Drop Test

 Don't guess — test.
 Place a few drops of water on your marble countertop and wait 4 minutes.
 If the stone darkens where the water sits, the sealer has worn through and resealing is needed immediately.
 If the water beads and rolls off, the sealer is still active.
-This test works for any natural stone surface.
+Test kitchen marble annually at minimum.

 Best Sealers for Marble Countertops